ffcabbar/webpack-starter-pack/README.md

 # webpack-starter-pack
-:fire: A simple webpack starter kit for your development needs.
+:fire: A simple webpack starter kit for react.

 ### Installation